 We begin with the snowman’s face.
 The snowman has a carrot nose – that is the long triangle, closed with a curved line.
 The eyes and mouth are made of black coal or stone lumps.
 Draw two larger hexagons for the eyes.
 Then add a row of small irregular shapes for a smiley mouth.

-Step 4 – Outline the hat and head
+Step 2: Draw the snowman's hat and head

 Now it is time to outline the hat and head.